lnarmour/max-simplification-artifact/README.md

 # The single-step simplification (Section 3.4) involves selecting a reuse vector (rho)
 # in R and applying Theorem 5 from GR06.
 #
-# There are infintiely many such vectors in R. However, we only need to enumerate
+# There are infinitely many such vectors in R. However, we only need to enumerate
-# the onesthat result in unique combinations of residual computations on the four
+# the ones that result in unique combinations of residual computations on the four
 # 2-faces.
 #
 # There are three types of residual computations, per Section 3.5: